AmpersandTarski/documentation/installation/installing_ampersand.md

 If there is no executable for your operating system, or if you prefer to build one yourself, follow these steps:

 > 1. Install stack, the haskell tool stack. [instructions are here](http://docs.haskellstack.org/en/stable/install_and_upgrade.html)
-> 1. use [git](https://git-scm.com/) to clone the latest version of Ampersand.
+> 2. use [git](https://git-scm.com/) to clone the latest version of Ampersand.
 The code can be found at [github](https://github.com/AmpersandTarski/Ampersand/tree/master). (the master branch is our stable branch)
-> 1. Open a command line terminal, and go to the directory that contains the file named `ampersand.cabal`
+> 3. Open a command line terminal, and go to the directory that contains the file named `ampersand.cabal`
-> 1. Then, close your command line terminal and reopen another one (this helps to reload the environment variables that the `stack` installation may have added or modified), and have `stack` install everything you need to compile:
+> 4. Then, close your command line terminal and reopen another one (this helps to reload the environment variables that the `stack` installation may have added or modified),
+> 5. Let `stack` install everything you need to compile (see the Notes below!) by executing:
       ```$ stack setup```
-      `stack` memory usage may require other applications to be terminated (e.g. on 8GB systems).If things (still) go wrong, re-invoking the command will pick-up where it stopped.
-> 1. Issue the following command:
-    ````$ stack install````
-    `stack` memory usage may require other applications to be terminated (e.g. on 8GB systems).If things (still) go wrong, re-invoking the command will pick-up where it stopped.
+> 6. Build the Ampersand.exe file (see the Notes below!) by executing: ```$ stack install```

 This will build an Ampersand-compiler named "ampersand.exe" and install it into your path.

 **Notes:**
   1. Do **not** use Hackage to get ampersand.
 It does not contain all non-haskell files.
 (See [issue #213](https://github.com/AmpersandTarski/ampersand/issues/213))
+  2. `stack` memory usage may require other applications to be terminated (e.g. on 8GB Windows systems).
+If `stack` terminates prematurely, re-invoking the command will pick-up where it stopped.
+  3. `stack` may terminate on various errors, e.g. that it doesn't have permission to access or rename files.
+Again, if `stack` terminates prematurely, re-invoking the command will pick-up where it stopped.
+Users have mentioned having to restart `stack` several times before it would finally complete building Ampersand.exe.

 ## Other software you will need
 1. In order to generate PDF files that contain your functional specification, you need a LaTex compiler.
 We recomend **[MiKTeX](http://miktex.org/)**.
 Make sure to run [the update wizard](http://miktex.org/howto/update-miktex)!